pmd/pmd/.ci/README.md

 The setting `-Dmaven.wagon.httpconnectionManager.ttlSeconds=180 -Dmaven.wagon.http.retryHandler.count=3`
 doesn't seem to work.

-Now we disable pooling completeley, so that for downloading a artifact/dependency, always new, fresh connections are sued: `-Dhttp.keepAlive=false -Dmaven.wagon.http.pool=false`.
+Now we disable pooling completely, so that for downloading a artifact/dependency, always new, fresh connections are used: `-Dhttp.keepAlive=false -Dmaven.wagon.http.pool=false`.

+Not working either.

 ## Hints